Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse1_dipoles.md

 # 1 Fitting EEG/MEG activity with dipole models

-This document contains the MATLAB exercises that form part of the course “Neuroimaging II” relating to dipole modelling, or dipole fitting.
+This document contains the MATLAB exercises that form part of the course “Neuroimaging II” relating to dipole modeling, or dipole fitting.

 ## 1.1 Introduction

-These exercises treat the topic of dipole modelling.
+These exercises treat the topic of dipole modeling.
 This technique is a so-called parametric inverse method, because we will estimate a set of parameters yielding a model of the observed data, which is aimed at explaining the data in an optimal way.
-The modelling assumption we make here is that the spatial distribution of measured potential or magnetic field at any moment in time is 'caused’ by a limited number of equivalent current dipoles (ECDs).
+The modeling assumption we make here is that the spatial distribution of measured potential or magnetic field at any moment in time is 'caused’ by a limited number of equivalent current dipoles (ECDs).
 In the past sessions you have learnt that we can build models of the potential difference or magnetic field distribution for a given set of dipole parameters (3 location, and 3 moment parameters).
 This is the so-called forward model.
-The idea of dipole modelling is as follows: given a set of parameters we build a forward model of the data, and compare this forward model with the measured data, by computing a measure of goodness-of-fit.
+The idea of dipole modeling is as follows: given a set of parameters we build a forward model of the data, and compare this forward model with the measured data, by computing a measure of goodness-of-fit.
 Then, we manipulate the parameters a tiny bit, recompute the forward model, and see whether the goodness-of-fit is improved.
 If the goodness-of-fit is improved, then the current model of the data apparently is better than the previous one.
 We continue changing the parameters until we cannot further improve the goodness-of-fit.

 ## 1.2 Getting started: setting up the MATLAB environment